DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: DetectRL

 \textit{Paraphrase attacks} have been extensively studied in recent research on LLM-generated text detection \cite{DBLP:journals/corr/abs-2303-13408}, focusing on rewriting text while maintaining its original meaning.
 Alongside using the DIPPER-paraphraser~\cite{DBLP:journals/corr/abs-2303-13408}, we also employed Back-translation via Google Translate\footnote{\url{https://translate.google.com/}} and Polishing using LLMs, which are two paraphrasing methods commonly utilized in everyday scenarios.

 \textit{Perturbation attacks} mainly involve introducing adversarial perturbations on text directly generated by LLMs.
-These attacks can effectively simulate common writing errors, word substitutions or other noises in real-world applications.
-We utilize TextFooler \cite{DBLP:conf/aaai/JinJZS20} for Word-level Perturbations, DeepWordBug \cite{DBLP:conf/sp/GaoLSQ18} for Character-level Perturbations, and TextBugger \cite{DBLP:conf/sp/GaoLSQ18} for Sentence-level Perturbations, all implemented using TextAttack~\cite{DBLP:conf/emnlp/MorrisLYGJQ20}.
+These attacks can effectively simulate common writing errors, character or word substitutions or other adversarial noises in real-world applications.
+We utilized DeepWordBug \cite{DBLP:conf/sp/GaoLSQ18} for Character-level Perturbations, TextFooler \cite{DBLP:conf/aaai/JinJZS20} for Word-level Perturbations, and TextBugger \cite{DBLP:conf/sp/GaoLSQ18} for Sentence-level Perturbations, all implemented using TextAttack~\cite{DBLP:conf/emnlp/MorrisLYGJQ20}.

 \textit{Data Mixing} involves two primary approaches: Multi-LLM Mixing and LLM-Centered Mixing.
 In Multi-LLM Mixing, we create LLM-generated samples by sampling and combining sentences from multiple LLMs.
 On the other hand, LLM-Centered Mixing involves substituting one-fourth of an LLM-generated text with randomly selected human-written content.
 Despite this substitution, the text remains labeled as LLM-generated, since the majority originates from the LLM.